juanmed/lerobot/README.md

 # Read observation and send action
 obs = robot.get_observation()
-action = model.select_action(obs)
-robot.send_action(action)
+action = {...}  # action from a teleoperator or replayed dataset frame robot.send_action(action)
 ```

 **Supported Hardware:** SO100, LeKiwi, Koch, HopeJR, OMX, EarthRover, Reachy2, Gamepads, Keyboards, Phones, OpenARM, Unitree G1.

 While these devices are natively integrated into the LeRobot codebase, the library is designed to be extensible.
-You can easily implement the Robot interface to utilize LeRobot's data collection, training, and visualization tools for your own custom robot.
+You can implement the Robot interface to use the same recording, replay, and dataset tooling with your own hardware.

 For detailed hardware setup guides, see the [Hardware Documentation](https://huggingface.co/docs/lerobot/integrate_hardware).